 Many people choose not to go to the doctor unless something is wrong, but it’s important to know vital stats and track them from year to year.
 Things like getting stats from blood work, blood pressure, resting heart rate, and mammograms (especially if breast cancer runs in the family) are fundamental as we age.

 Support your mom’s exercise routine and if she doesn’t have one, it’s never too late to start.
 Exercise is going to keep mom’s heart strong, weight managed and bones strong.
-A balanced exercise routine can also lower blood pressure, lower blood sugar levels and manage stress and anxiety.
+One of the best health tips for moms is to have a balanced exercise routine that can lower blood pressure, lower blood sugar levels and manage stress and anxiety.

 If your mom isn’t the type to head out to the gym, there are plenty of great ways to encourage her to exercise at home.
 Map out a safe route for her to walk everyday to get her heart rate up.
 Perhaps she can find a neighbor or friend that will join with her for safety and accountability reasons.
 My mom has a stationary bike and treadmill at home, which are also great ideas for moms that live in colder climates and can’t get outside all year round.
 For tech savvy moms, a FitBit or other fitness trackers would be a great gift for Mother’s Day to help them track their fitness and reach their goals.